kadygithub/CNN_Mnist_tensorflew/README.md

 ### Hyperparameters Tuning
    - ### Learning rate
-  ####First,I use fixed learning rate=0.001 and Adam optimization which has an adaptive learning rate.
+  First, I use fixed learning rate=0.001 and Adam optimization which has an adaptive learning rate.
 The adam optimization algorithm in TensorFlow uses this value for the learning rate (alpha) based on the recomendation of Adam paper:learning_rate=0.001.
-However, I conducted the following random search to have an good choice of optimizer and learning rate:
+However, I conducted the following randomized search to have an good choice of optimizer and learning rate:
    ![Alt text](https://github.com/kadygithub/CNN_Mnist_tensorflew/blob/master/data/lr.png "fixed learning late with Adam optimization"). considering some values for learning rate, we measure in what time and in how many iterations (epochs), the training model gets to at  least accuracy of 98%.The one with the minimum training time is an efficient learning rate for Adam optimization (learning rate=.001)

-   second, I  apply exponential decay to the learning rate which can also be used with Adam optimization. after random search, the following papmeters were used for the exponential decay : the base learning rate:0.001 and decay rate is set to 0.95.
+   second, I  apply exponential decay to the learning rate which can also be used with Adam optimization. after randomized search, the following papmeters were used for the exponential decay : the base learning rate:0.001 and decay rate is set to 0.95.
    ![Alt text](https://github.com/kadygithub/CNN_Mnist_tensorflew/blob/master/data/decay_lr.png "exponential learning late with Adam optimization"). comparing the first and second techniques for tuning the learning rate reveals the fixed learning rate used with Adam optimizer perform better in terms of training speed.

-   how much to update the weight in the optimization algorithm.
-We can use fixed learning rate, gradually decreasing learning rate, momentum based methods or adaptive learning rates, depending on our choice of optimizer such as SGD, Adam, Adagrad, AdaDelta or RMSProp.

   - ### Dropout for regularization